FREE SPEECH HISTORY TIMELINE

 1689: The Toleration Act and the Bill of Rights

-William III and his queen and co-ruler Mary II.
-Sir James Thornhill (Public Domain).
+William III and his co-ruler Mary II.
+Portrait by Sir James Thornhill (Public Domain).

-In December, the king and queen give royal assent to the Bill of Rights, securing freedom of speech in parliament:
+In December, the regents give royal assent to the Bill of Rights, which secures freedoms like habeas corpus and free speech in parliament:

 Read the Bill of Rights here.